We may earn money or products from the companies mentioned in this post.

 How to get to Hakone from Tokyo

 Hakone is easy to get to by train from Tokyo.
 From Shinjuku station in Tokyo, you’ll take the train to Odawara.
 You’ll then transfer to another train to take you to Hakone-Yumoto Station.
-For an additional cost, you can purchase a ticket on the limited express Romancecar, which is a luxury tourist train with reserved seating.
-A day trip to Hakone is easily done from Tokyo.
+For an additional cost, you can purchase a ticket on the limited express Romancecar, which is a luxury tourist train with reserved seating, or you can take a guided tour that picks you up from Shinjuku.
+However you choose to do it, a day trip to Hakone is easily done from Tokyo.
 If you use the Hakone FreePass, you will likely spend most of the day and evening in Hakone and around Lake Ashi.

 Hakone FreePass Itinerary